UT Center for Public Speaking

 Visiting the Speaking Center tutors:

-- North Walker Hall in the Academic Center for Excellence every Tuesday from 1 to 4 p.m. and Wednesday from 4 to 6 p.m.
+- North Walker Hall in the Academic Center for Excellence every Monday and Tuesday from 7:00 to 9:00 p.m.

 The UT Center for Public Speaking hosts a speech contest once a semester and is open to all students.
 Check the online calendar for this semester's event.
 Preregistration is required.